-No question, it was the embarrassment of the season for the military, as the destroyer USS Fitzgerald crashed into a huge freighter in waters off Japan on June 17th of this year.
+No question, it was the embarrassment of the season for the military, as the destroyer USS Fitzgerald crashed into a huge freighter in waters off Japan on June 17th of 2017.
 Astoundingly, August offered a similar collision for the USS John McCain, as history plays its endless loop!

 As the NY Times began it’s discussion of the calamity: